AdobeDocs/workfront.en/help/classic/documents/managing-documents/delete-documents.md

 To delete a document:

-1. Go to the project, task, or issue that contains the document, then select `Documents`.
+1. Go to the project, task, or issue that contains the document, then select **Documents**.
 1. Find the document you need.

+1. Delete
-1. In the box that appears, click `Yes, Delete it`&nbsp;to confirm.
+1. In the box that appears, click **Yes, Delete it**&nbsp;to confirm.

 A system or group administrator can restore a document within 30 days of being deleted, as described in [Restore deleted items](../../administration-and-setup/manage-workfront/manage-deleted-items/restore-deleted-items.md).